Diagnostic Imaging

 DIAS Resources

-The Department of Health has a comprehensive set of guidance materials to assist Practices complete an application for accreditation to the Diagnostic Imaging Accreditation Scheme (DIAS) standards.
+The Australian Commission on Safety and Quality in Health Care (the Commission) has a comprehensive set of guidance materials to assist Practices complete an application for accreditation to the Diagnostic Imaging Accreditation Scheme (DIAS) standards.
 The guidance materials include detailed information on each standard explaining what is required, references to State and Territory legislation and templates that practices can adopt to produce the evidence required to meet the Standards.
 HDAA strongly endorses these guidance materials and word templates for practices seeking support with preparing for accreditation.

-- Detail of the scheme, its back ground and purpose can be viewed on the Department of Health’s website.
+Detail of the scheme, its back ground and purpose, and pathways to accreditation can be access on the Commissions website: https://www.safetyandquality.gov.au/standards/diagnostic-imaging/diagnostic-imaging-accreditation-scheme

 Looking for a Certified Provider?